FENECON Industrial S — Assembly and Operating Instructions

 For commissioning, service and online monitoring, the operator must provide the Battery energy storage system with a permanent Internet connection to ensure proper operation. |

-Figure 21 shows the connection area for communication and signals.
-Battery energy storage has two Ethernet and one RS485 interface (see Table 17).
-A connection example for the RS485 interface is shown in Figure 22.
+The image shows the junction box for communication and signals.
+The electrical energy storage has two Ethernet interfaces and one RS485 interface (see Table).
+This is followed by connection example for the RS485 interface.

-During Assembly, the cables must be tied to the plastic bracket below using cable ties for strain relief.
+During assembly, the cables must be attached to the plastic holder below using cable ties for strain relief.

 BMK | Interface | Specification | Connection | Outer diameter and specification of the cable |